WOLT: Easy listening (1972–1989)

-Soft adult contemporary (1989-1991)
+Soft adult contemporary (1989–1991)

-In 1989, the station completed its transition to a soft adult contemporary format as "Magic 103.3."
+On November 2, 1989, the station completed its transition to a soft adult contemporary format as "Magic 103.3."
 The call letters were changed to WMJC to represent the word "Magic."

-Classic rock (1991-1992)
+Classic rock (1991–1992)

-Just prior to a purchase by Broadcast Alchemy, a company that formed part of what is now Clear Channel Communications, the station became WFXF-FM.
+Just prior to a purchase by Broadcast Alchemy, a company that formed part of what is now Clear Channel Communications, the station became WFXF-FM on August 17, 1990.
 "The Fox" played classic rock to compete with highly rated WFBQ.
 Following the sale, however, the two classic rock outlets became sister stations.

-Active rock/Alternative (1992-present)
+Active rock/Alternative (1992–present)

 The station flipped to an active rock format as WRZX "Solid Rock X-103" on August 21, 1992.
-Around 1994, WRZX shifted to alternative and rebranded as "X-103 Indy's New Rock Alternative."
+In late 1993, WRZX shifted to alternative and rebranded as "X-103 Indy's New Rock Alternative."
 On June 12, 2014, WRZX rebranded as "Alt 103-3."
 On June 20, the call letters changed to WOLT.
 (The WRZX call letters now reside on a sister station in Newnan, Georgia.)

 WOLT's current lineup has "The Woody Show" from KYSR Los Angeles in morning drive time, Theresa in middays, Ben in afternoon drive and Mike Jones evenings.
 Outside of afternoons, all DJs shifts are syndicated from out of state.

 At 12:01 a.m. on August 25, 2022, after playing "My Ex's Best Friend" by Machine Gun Kelly featuring Blackbear, WOLT shifted to a "classic" alternative rock format, with the playlist now focusing on classic alternative music from between the 1980s and mid-2000s, rebranding as "Indy 103.3"; the first song as "Indy" was "American Idiot" by Green Day.
 No changes in personnel or programming were made otherwise.